DatsGabs/windows-shortcuts-golang/README.md

 # windows-shortcuts-golang

-This project is a test for using the Win32 api in Golang.
+This project is a test for using the Win32 api in Golang to get the currently pressed keys, and detect if there is a combination of keystrokes associated to a command (ctrl, shift or alt).
 It's not intended to be used in production.

 To clone this project.